IALSA/IALSA-2015-Portland/projects/physical/announce.md

 	```

 10. **Adjust MPlus code: Correlation and CI**
    As I mentioned before, we are adjusting our Mplus scripts to compute the correlations (not just covariances) and their confidence intervals.
-This will require two straigforward steps.
+This will require two straigt forward steps.
    **STEP 1**: Name parameters in the MODEL statement
    ```
 	ip (v_ip); ! v - variance